csc530/vuebulma/readme.md

 - [ ] In vite components do not load if they use vue (vue/runtime) `Component` type
 	- Not sure if it's necessary as component props that'll accept HTML/Vue elements
+- [ ] Add more components
+- [ ] Test for backwards compatibility with Vue 2